utkpython/adv_R/README.md

 adv_R
 =====

-advanced R topics for business analytics students
+Advanced R topics for business analytics students

+The goal of this series is to help you all get really comfortable with R.

+After all, it's a super powerful tool and it's ever more prevalent.